danielyxie/bitburner/doc/source/basicgameplay/companies.rst

 Companies
 =========
-When exploring the :ref:`world <World>`, you can visit various companies.
+When exploring the :ref:`world <gameplay_world>`, you can visit various companies.
 At these companies, you can apply for jobs.

 Working a job lets you earn money, experience, and reputation with that company.